 There is a

-precompiled binary version
+precompiled binary available

 for Linux, so we just need to make sure we have one of the

-supported ROMS
+supported ROMs

 .